Maintenance Fluids Calculator

-The formula used in our maintenance fluid calculator is an old, well-established method, called after its developers, pediatricians Malcolm Holliday and William Segar.
+The formula used in our MIVF calculator is an old, well-established method, called after its developers, pediatricians.

 The assumption that allows this formula to work is that a fixed amount of fluid is needed for every kilogram per day.
 The modification of this principle, called 4-2-1 rule, gives you a similar answer, but per hour.
 See the summary of both rules below.

 Are you using imperial units?
 Don't worry!
-The maintenance fluids calculator can easily convert between any units with its built-in weight converter.
+The maintenance fluids calculator can easily convert between any unit with its built-in weight converter.

-Please note that in obese patient you should think about using the ideal body weight.
+Please note that in obese patients you should think about using the ideal body weight.
 The best way to monitor a child's weight and weight to height ratio is to check how they behave in percentile ranges.
-Try our BMI percentile calculator for that, and take a look at the growth charts for any height concerns.
+Try our BMI percentile calculator, weight percentile calculator, and take a look at the height percentile calculator for any height concerns.